Leigh Diffey: Dakar Rally

-Other sports
+Other ventures

 Diffey has worked on NBC's coverage of the Olympic Games, covering luge, skeleton, and bobsled at the 2014 Winter Games in Sochi.
 NBC executive Sam Flood had expressed interest in having him serve as an announcer outside of motorsports while negotiating his contract with the network, and he prepared Diffey for the Olympics by having him host the Penn Relays and the Luge World Cup.
 Diffey remarked of serving in the Olympics: "Never in my wildest dreams did I imagine this is where my career would take me.
 Just working for NBC, that alone made my life.
 Now going to the Olympics for NBC?
 I just pinch myself as if to wonder is this really happening?"
 He returned to the Olympics to cover rowing at the 2016 Summer Olympics in Rio de Janeiro, and also called the same events he had in Sochi at the 2018 Winter Games in Pyongchang.

 Beyond the Olympics, Diffey has covered rugby, anchoring studio coverage of Premiership Rugby and doing play-by-play for the Collegiate Rugby Championship.
 He also covered the Prefontaine Classic in 2018, as well as the 2019 World Athletics Championships.

 In 2021, Diffey took over as the NBC track and field commentator, covering both the US Olympic trials and the 2020 Summer Olympics.

+At the 2024 Summer Olympics in Paris, Diffey botched the call of the men's 100 metre final, hastily declaring Jamaican Kishane Thompson the winner in a photo finish which found American sprinter Noah Lyles officially winning the gold medal.
+Diffey took responsibility for the mistake in a social media post the following day, saying, "My eyes [and] instinct told me Kishane Thompson won.
+Obviously, that wasn't the case.
+I shouldn't have been so bold to call it, but I genuinely thought he won.
+I got it wrong."

+Diffey makes a cameo in the movie F1 (2025), providing commentary for the film's opening scene at the 24 Hours of Daytona.